 Bring your child a comforter something which reminds them of home and you, I used to spray my perfume on Molly’s bear every time she cuddled it she could smell me.

 I will work very closely with parents – email, text or phone you to keep you updated through the session as this will reassure you that your child is happy and settled.
 I will ask parents what your favoured method of communication is and follow your wishes.

 Hugs and cuddles are vital during the early settling in period to help your child form attachments with me.
-I will hug and cuddle them as much as they need so they feel safe, loved and ready to have fun, I will offer activities they might want to do that I know they enjoy… sit nearby and read a story or sing a song to .. offer a regular stroke so they know they are special.
+I will hug and cuddle them as much as they need so they feel safe, loved and ready to have fun, I will offer activities they might want to do that I know they enjoy, they can sit nearby and read a story or sing a song.
+I want each child to feel, safe, loved and happy in my care.